My name is Garry McGivern.

 To say thank you to the local hospice that cared for her (St Wilfred’s) and keep myself occupied I decided to go on a charity cycle ride from Spain to England.

-After completing this first cycle ride, I found that I’d got a real taste for long distance cycling.
+After completing this first cycle ride, I found that I’d got a real taste for long-distance cycling and cycle-touring.

-Despite being middle-aged, overweight, drinking far too much and overeating, I seem to be able to ride a bike for miles without any training and have been cycling around different countries ever since, whenever I have the opportunity to, work commitments and finances permitting.
+Despite being middle-aged and overweight, I seem to be able to ride a bike for miles, without any practice or training!
+And have been cycle-touring around different countries ever since.
+Work commitments and finances permitting.

 Unfortunately, in July 2018, I contracted sepsis!
 (Read what happened ) And was unable to ride a bike!